-For a much more detailed explanation please look at our schools SEN Information Report for Parents, or on the Council website information which contains the authority Local Offer.
+For a much more detailed explanation please look at our schools SEN Information Report for Parents, or the Council website information can be found in their Local Offer.

 We hope this information has helped you to understand how schools support children with Special Educational Needs.